MetOs-UiO/ctsm_dev_env_template/README.md

+> This is a template repo.
+Click on "Use this template" button in Github to fork and customize it for your CTSM development work.

 ## How to use

 - Prepare the data for your case.
 See [this guide](https://metos-uio.github.io/CTSM-Norway-Documentation/quick-start-single-point/) on how to create data for a single point.